awsdocs/elb-network-load-balancers-user-guide/doc_source/target-group-register-targets.md

 # Register Targets with Your Target Group<a name="target-group-register-targets"></a>

-You register your targets with one or more target groups\.
-Each target group must have at least one registered target in each Availability Zone that is enabled for the load balancer\.
+When your target is ready to handle requests, you register it with one or more target groups\.
 You can register targets by instance ID or by IP address\.
-For more information, see [Target Groups for Your Network Load Balancers](load-balancer-target-groups.md)\.
+The load balancer starts routing requests to the target as soon as the registration process completes and the target passes the initial health checks\.
+It can take a few minutes for the registration process to complete and health checks to start\.
+For more information, see [Health Checks for Your Target Groups](target-group-health-checks.md)\.

 If demand on your currently registered targets increases, you can register additional targets in order to handle the demand\.
-When your target is ready to handle requests, register it with your target group\.
-The load balancer starts routing requests to the target as soon as the registration process completes and the target passes the initial health checks\.

-If demand on your registered targets decreases, or you need to service a target, you can deregister it from your target group\.
-The load balancer stops routing requests to a target as soon as you deregister it\.
-When the target is ready to receive requests, you can register it with the target group again\.
+If demand on your registered targets decreases, you can deregister targets from your target group\.
+It can take a few minutes for the deregistration process to complete and for the load balancer to stop routing requests to the target\.
+If demand increases subsequently, you can register targets that you deregistered with the target group again\.
+If you need to service a target, you can deregister it and then register it again when servicing is complete\.

 When you deregister a target, Elastic Load Balancing waits until in\-flight requests have completed\.
 This is known as *connection draining*\.
 The status of a target is `draining` while connection draining is in progress\.
 After deregistration is complete, status of the target changes to `unused`\.
 For more information, see [Deregistration Delay](load-balancer-target-groups.md#deregistration-delay)\.